 Housing over 250 animals and more than 70 species on an idyllic 200-hectare farm and woodland estate, there's no better environment for the study of small and larger animals than the animal unit at our Brackenhurst Campus.
 It's designed to facilitate a range of courses, from Veterinary Nursing to Zoo Biology, and to give you the knowledge and practical skills you'll need to secure a job in the industry.

-We constantly strive to ensure the Animal Unit is fully stocked with a diverse variety of animals, providing the opportunity for students to gain experience of becoming confident handling, moving, understanding and caring for a huge range of species.
+We constantly strive to ensure that the Animal Unit houses a wide variety of animals, providing the opportunity for students to gain experience observing and working with a range of species to support with those key transferable skills that employers are looking for.

 You’ll get the opportunity to study with companion animals such as reptiles, birds, fish, as well as larger animals including donkeys, horses and goats.